How to Improve LSAT Reading Comprehension: Advanced Strategies to Boost Your Score

 Improve Stamina for Long Passages

-The LSAT RC section requires sustained focus across multiple long, dense passages.
-Many students start strong but lose concentration midway, causing accuracy to drop significantly.
-Building stamina is essential.
-The best way is through daily reading drills that mimic LSAT density scientific journals, legal essays, humanities criticism, and social science research.
+Build stamina through daily reading drills using materials similar to LSAT density: scientific journals, legal essays, humanities criticism.
 Start with 10–15 minutes of uninterrupted reading and gradually increase to 30 minutes.
 Pair this with full timed sections 2–3 times per week.
-The goal is not only to read more but to maintain sharp comprehension across the entire session.

 Review Your Mistakes Strategically